radzserg/rsdi/README.md

 const env = container.get<string>("ENV"); // PRODUCTION
 const authStorage = container.get<AuthStorage>("AuthStorage");  // object of AuthStorage
 const history = container.get<History>("BrowserHistory");  // History singleton will be returned
 ```

+**All definitions are resolved once and their result is kept during the life of the container.**

 ## Motivation